Spin Inversion Symmetry (SIS)

 In other words a strip with 4 half turns (spin 2) naturally flips into a strip with 1 half turn (spin 1/2).

 That's a Boson to Fermion transition.
-Think of space time (a Boson spin 2 structure) "condensing" into spin 1/2 Fermions.
+Think of gravity (a Boson spin 2 structure) "condensing" into spin 1/2 Fermions.

 So there you have it - a desktop version of SIS.
 All you need is paper, scissors, a touch of glue, and a vivid imagination!